bashrc2/epicyon/manual/manual.md

 ### Geolocation spoofing
 Within the *filtering and blocking* section you can also set a city which will be used for geolocation spoofing.
 When you post a photo, instead of removing all metadata spoofed metadata will be added in order to consistently fool the machine learning systems behind web crawlers or scrapers, and create a [confirmation bias](https://en.wikipedia.org/wiki/Confirmation_bias) effect where the surveillance systems become increasingly confident in an erroneous conclusion.
 Setting a city somewhere near to your [time zone](https://en.wikipedia.org/wiki/Time_zone) is preferable, so that it matches your typical pattern of daily posting activity without giving away your real location.
 ## Roles
-If you are the administrator then within your profile settings you can also specify roles for yourself and other accounts on the instance.
+If you are the administrator then within your profile settings you can also specify roles for other accounts on the instance.
+A small instance is like a ship with the roles being crew positions, and all members of the crew need to work together to keep the ship afloat.
 The current roles are:

 ### Moderator
 Is allowed to remove posts and deal with moderation reports.